Bajarang2002/Zycus_Task_Assignment/task4/README.md

 - Knowledge-base references
 - Risk explanations

-This makes the AI-generated results easier to understand and validate.
+This makes AI-generated results easier to understand and validate.

 ## Security